aswinnnn/pyscan/README.md

 ## 🐹 Sponsor

 While not coding, I am a broke high school student with nothing else to do.
-I appreciate all the help I'm worthy of.
+I appreciate all the help I can get.